Lina Esco: Other work

 Esco has been showcased in various commercial, music videos, magazines and publications.
 In 2001, she was featured in the Sinéad O'Connor music video "Jealous".
 She appears briefly in Moby's music video for "Southside" featuring Gwen Stefani.
 She was also an extra for a series of Axe commercials one including with Nick Lachey for the "Clix" campaign in 2007.
 Esco also features in Halos's music video for "Amalgam" in 2010.

-On January 12, 2011, it was reported that Lina would be showcased on the Louis Vuitton's jewelry collection for the Spring/Summer 2011.
+On January 12, 2011, it was reported that Esco would be showcased on the Louis Vuitton's jewelry collection for the Spring/Summer 2011.
 The campaign featured sixteen "It" girls from around the globe that included Alexandra Richards, Annabelle Dexter Jones, Mary Charteris, Alka Balbir, Mohini Geisweiller, DJette Clara 3000, Charlotte Lebon, Hailey Gates, Nathalie Love and Rinko Kikuchi.

-On May 16, 2011, Esco was featured in Ketel One ad campaign "Gentlemen, This is Vodka." directed by Academy Award Nominee, David O. Russell.
+On May 16, 2011, Esco was featured in Ketel One ad campaign "Gentlemen, This is Vodka." directed by Academy Award nominee David O. Russell.

 Esco is in a 2013 NFL Women's Apparel Collection TV advertisement.

 In 2017, Esco was featured on the Audience network's Midnight Snack on Fullscreen (What's Underneath), where the guests remove their clothing on camera while talking about their life.

 Activism and philanthropy

 Esco has supported many foundations and organizations throughout her career.

 Esco has been very involved in two organizations.
 Dolphin Project, which has gained much support from many celebrities, is an organization led by Richard O'Barry and aims to prevent dolphin slaughter and exploitation from occurring.
 On September 9, 2009, Esco held a private screening of The Cove in New York, alongside Russell Simmons and Fisher Stevens hosting the event to bring awareness on the film.

 Esco may be best known for how involved she is in women's rights and the Free the Nipple campaign.
 The organization, as Esco states, is to promote sexual equality.
 Free the Nipple has attracted attention from numerous celebrities including Courtney Love and Miley Cyrus, who also has a song on the soundtrack of the Free the Nipple movie and continues to strongly support the organization.

 In December 2018, Esco began campaigning for overturning Cyntoia Brown's murder conviction.

-Esco has been outspoken in advocating against sexual harassment (including recounting her own by Harvey Weinstein) and publicly calls on US states to pass the Equal Rights Amendment that would enshrine gender equality in the US's Constitution.
+Esco has been outspoken in advocating against sexual harassment (including recounting her own by Harvey Weinstein) and publicly calls on US states to pass the Equal Rights Amendment, which supporters claim would enshrine gender equality in the US's Constitution.